 However, the ideas are often equally unrealistic: deliberate flights of fancy belonging far into the future.
 The cars look wild and purport to do everything you could imagine, but they could never actually exist.

-You can see where we’re headed here: Porsche’s new Taycan Cross Turismo feels a lot like one of those end-of-year concepts at the RCA.
+You can see where we’re headed here: the new high-riding, shooting brake version of the Porsche Taycan, the new Porsche Taycan Cross Turismo, feels a lot like one of those end-of-year concepts at the RCA.
 Only it’s on sale in 2021, rather than 2121, and, in its most basic 4 form, costs little more than BMW’s new M3 Competition, at just under £80,000.

 For that price, you receive 469bhp in an elegantly low-slung (if reptilian) shooting brake body that has Ferrari-grade kerbside ‘wow’ factor but is also fitted with roof rails and mounts at the rear for a bike rack.
 It’s all outside the ordinary.
 Yet that’s not all, because the comparatively sensible 4 isn’t the car we have here.

 Our first taste of the Cross Turismo in non-prototype guise instead comes in the form of the steaming-hot £140,000 Turbo S, which sits at the very top of Porsche’s now eight-strong line-up of Taycan derivatives and straight away seems an even more extraordinary device.

 The Turbo S in particular is an automotive platypus: impossible to categorise.
 More than 750bhp and an extremely low centre of gravity are pure supercar, but three-chamber air suspension, space for four (or five, with the optional rear-bench configuration) and an opulent cabin suggest plush-riding family GT.